joaquinlpereyra/blog/content/post/2019-06-30-Set-up-an-(almost)-free-static-site-with-hugo-and-netlify.md

 I used [Name.com](https://name.com) but this turned out to be a bad decision, I'd use Namecheap now.

-Everything works

 ## Set up your repository

 I created a repository on Github, but Netlify supports Gitlab and other options too.
 Mine is a simple [Github repository](https://github.com/joaquinlpereyra/blog).

 ## Download Hugo

-[Install Hugo](https://gohugo.io/getting-started/installing/).
+[Download and install Hugo](https://gohugo.io/getting-started/installing/).
 Mind which version you install, it'll be important in a while.

 ## Create a new site in Netlify.